abuzuhri/Amazon-SP-API-CSharp/PII_QA.md

 4. Post-incident activities is security updates have been made, we take some time to debrief from the incident.

 **How do you enforce password management practices throughout the organization as it relates to required length, complexity (upper/lower case, numbers, special character) and expiration period?**
 - We're defined a guidelines for password and developers must establish minimum password requirements for personnel and systems with access to Information.
-Password requirements must be a minimum of eight (8) characters, contain upper and lower case letters, contain numbers, contain special characters, and rotated at least quarterly.
-We're using Multi-Factor Authentication.
+Password restrictions
+• A minimum of 12 characters
+• Requires the following: - Lowercase characters - Uppercase characters - Numbers (0-9) - Symbols
+- and rotated at least quarterly before expired
+- We're using Multi-Factor Authentication.

 **How is Personally Identifiable Information (PII) protected during testing?**
-In during testing, employee only using stub database for test and not using Amazon Information database.
-And Personally Identifiable Information is encrypted when debug or logs.
+- If it’s necessary for a test participant’s PII to be visible on the screen during a certain task then we enable the Blur Tool to make the screen unreadable during that specific task.
+- Also if data move to test database in test environment then all data for user data PII removed and to mock random data added by database admin before give access to testing user or developer in Test environments and also developer do testing and call to sandbox instead of call production

 **What measures are taken to prevent exposure of credentials?**
-- Developers must use different passwords for different accounts and systems.
-Developers must use multi-factor authentication (MFA) via Microsoft Authenticator for login to systems.
-Developers must not hardcode sensitive credentials in their code, including encryption keys, secret access keys, or passwords.
-Sensitive credentials must not be exposed in public code repositories.
-Developers must maintain separate test and production environments.
+- Passwords are hashed (with salt and IV) before being stored in our database, so If anyone can access it, they couldn't access the original passwords.
+Additionally, we enforce changing passwords every 6 months, to avoid other password leaks possibilities.

 **How do you track remediation progress of findings identified from vulnerability scans and penetration tests?**
 - We're testing our applications periodically to assess products’ security is locate any security vulnerabilities that might be hidden in source code, before releasing it.